 There is nothing better than a big tray of crispy, saucy wings to snack on while you watch your favorite football team.
 In my case, that would be Michigan State Football.
-I am more of a college football fan than professional.
-But Anyway, these wings have been a hit all fall long on game day!
+But whatever team you root for, these wings will be a win on game day.

 I have struggled over that last few years to perfect a wing recipe.
-One that is flavorful, crispy, saucy and oven baked.
-After much trial and error, I have finally come up with a recipe I dont want to change at all.
+I wanted one that flavorful, crispy, saucy and oven baked.
+After much trial and error, I have finally come up with a recipe that I don’t want to change at all.
 These wings hit all the criteria.
 And if I hadn’t told you, you would have never guessed they were gluten-free AND oven baked.

 These wings are coated with Chinese five spice and cayenne then baked till crisp.
-After being brushed with a sticky, sweet and spicy garlic soy sauce they are finished off in the oven for a perfectly caramelized coating.
+After being brushed with a sweet and spicy garlic soy sauce, they are finished off in the oven for a perfectly caramelized coating.

 If you have never tried Chinese five spice before, you should definitely try these wings.
 You can usually find Chinese five spice at your local grocery store in the normal spice isle.
 Spice Island is usually the brand I buy.
 If you cant find it at the store you can also find it Amazon.

 Make sure to follow the directions while making these wings and add some water to the bottom of the tray while baking.
 Without it, you will likely end up setting off your smoke alarms a few times.
 Not because the wings are burning but as the fat melts off the wings it starts to burn to the pan.
 Especially once the sauce is added.